-Some mornings, there may be a freezing mist coming down on the road.
-Every thermal layer you need is laid out on the bed and ready for your morning ride, yet you struggle to summon the will to go.
-The air of winter is never inviting, but even if your body and mind aren’t ready for the wet and the cold, there’s no reason your bike can’t be.
-If your bike is set up to properly handle the trials of winter, then there’s one less hurdle in the way of you getting out and riding.
+The air of winter is never inviting, but even if your body and mind aren’t stoked for the wet and the cold, there’s no reason your bike can’t be.
+I had to keep up with bike maintenance and make a few adjustments to my bike to make it through the winter.
+If your bike is set up to properly, then there’s one less hurdle in the way of you getting out and riding.
 No matter the season, riding leads to happiness, and so does a healthy bike.
 Here’s what you need to do.

 For most riders, winter is a time for base miles, and just getting outside whenever the weather relents enough to allow it.
 So ditch the racey lightweight tires in favor of heavier, more durable, puncture resistant tires.
 A couple of the most popular options in this category are the Continental Gatorskin and the Schwalbe Durano, but most brands produce similar puncture resistant tires that can serve you well.
 When spring finally returns you’ll feel like a rocket on lightweight tires after a full winter of riding on beefy rubber.

 It will also be beneficial to fit the widest tires your frame is capable of fitting.
 For most modern road bikes, this means tires in the 25-28c range.
-Some endurance models can even accommodate tires above 30c.
-If you can go any bigger, do it!
+Some endurance models can even accommodate tires above 32c.
+If you have a gravel bike that can accommodate big, fat rubber, even better!
 A wider tire generally resists damage from rough roads better than skinny tires.
-Importantly, it also gives you a larger contact patch and allows you to run lower pressures, giving you more grip and comfort when road conditions are bad.
+It's easier to repair punctures with tools like tire plugs and patches.
+Most importantly, it also gives you a larger contact patch and allows you to run lower pressures, giving you more grip and confidence when road conditions are slick.

-If you live someplace with snow and ice regularly covering the roads, then you need to take tire choice a step further.
-Ideally, you’ll have a bike that can fit larger knobby cyclocross or touring tires to give you extra traction.
-In extreme cases, studded tires are really the only way to get traction.
+If you live someplace with snow regularly covering the roads, then you need to take tire choice a step further.
+Ideally, you’ll have a bike that can fit larger knobby cyclocross or gravel tires to give you extra traction.
+In extreme cases with lots of ice, studded tires are really the only way to get traction.
 If you’re restricted in the tire department, then it may be time to seek a more winter specific bike (see below).

 If your bicycle comes equipped with disc brakes, then wear to the braking surfaces becomes almost a non-issue.
 You can happily run your carbon wheels all year round without worrying about wearing down the rim.
 Still, it may be worth keeping that spare set on hand if you're concerned about preserving the hubs and the finish.
 In general, the best wheels for riding in winter are cheap and expendable.
 This is where searching the used marketplace really comes in handy.
 There are always plenty of dependable, low-cost options if you're willing to look.